How We Challenge Sex Crime Cases

 - Rape (NCGS 14-27.21 & 27.22): Depending on the allegations against you, you may be charged with first-degree or second-degree forcible rape.
-First-degree forcible rape encompasses engaging in vaginal intercourse with another person by force and against that person’s will and includes the use or display of a deadly weapon, the infliction of serious injury, or assistance from another person.
+First-degree forcible rape encompasses engaging in vaginal intercourse with another person by force and against that person’s will while using or displaying a deadly weapon, inflicting serious injury, or receiving assistance from another person.
 It is a Class B1 felony.
 Second-degree forcible rape includes engaging in vaginal intercourse with another person by force and against their will or with a person who is mentally disabled or physically helpless.
-This is a Class C felony.
-If you are accused of performing another sex act other than vaginal intercourse against the victim’s will, you may face charges for a forcible sexual offense under NCGS 14-27.26 & 27.27.
+It is a Class C felony.
+If you’re accused of performing another sex act other than vaginal intercourse against the victim’s will, you may face charges for a forcible sexual offense under NCGS 14-27.26 & 27.27.
 Following accusations of forcible rape or sexual offense, you should contact a sex crimes attorney immediately.

-- Sexual Battery (NCGS 14.27.33): Sexual battery encompasses sexual contact performed by force and against their will for sexual arousal, sexual gratification, or sexual abuse.
+- Sexual Battery (NCGS 14.27.33): Sexual battery encompasses sexual contact with another person performed by force and against their will for sexual arousal, sexual gratification, or sexual abuse.
 Sexual contact performed on a person who has a mental disability or is physically helpless for those reasons is also sexual battery.
-Sexual battery is one of the only sex crimes charged as a Class A1 misdemeanor instead of a felony.
-However, you should always retain a sex offense attorney to defend you because despite the charge being a misdemeanor, if convicted, you will still be required to register as a sex offender.
+This is one of the only sex crimes charged as a Class A1 misdemeanor instead of a felony.
+However, you should always retain a sex offense attorney to defend you because despite the charge being a misdemeanor.
+If convicted, you will still be required to register as a sex offender.

-- Child Pornography (NCGS 14-190.16 – 190.17A): Under North Carolina law, offenses involving child pornography are known as first, second, and third-degree sexual exploitation of a minor.
+- Child Pornography (NCGS 14-190.16 – 190.17A): Under North Carolina law, offenses involving child pornography are known as first-, second-, and third-degree sexual exploitation of a minor.
 You may face first-degree sexual exploitation charges if you induce, coerce, or allow a minor to participate in creating pornography.
-This is a Class C felony.
-If you photograph, distribute, exhibit, sell, buy, or solicit child pornography, you may be charged with second-degree sexual exploitation, which is a Class E felony.
+It is a Class C felony.
+If you photograph, distribute, exhibit, sell, buy, or solicit child pornography, you may be charged with second-degree sexual exploitation, a Class E felony.
 Possession of child pornography is third-degree sexual exploitation of a minor and a Class H felony.
 Sexual exploitation of a minor is a serious offense, and you should speak with a sex crimes lawyer right away.

-- Child Sex Offenses: Some of the most heinous accusations you can face are of sexual misconduct toward a child.
+- Child Sex Offenses: Some of the most heinous accusations you can face are sexual misconduct toward a child.
 We understand how devastating these allegations are and how they can impact your life immediately.
-We are here to help when you are accused of statutory rape, child sex offense, or sexual battery of a child, taking indecent liberties with children, solicitation, and kidnapping.
+We are here to help when you are accused of statutory rape, a child sex offense, sexual battery of a child, taking indecent liberties with children, solicitation, or kidnapping.
 A child sex offense will likely be charged as a felony and punished harshly.
 Contact our sex offense lawyers at Randall & Stump, PLLC to discuss your rights and options.

 Sex Offense Penalties

-If you are convicted of a felony in North Carolina, the potential criminal penalties are based on a sentencing grid.
-The rows of the grid represent the class of the felony.
-The columns are your prior record level, which is determined by assigning points based on your criminal record.
-Depending on this information, you may be placed in a prior record level I through VI.
+If you are convicted of a felony in North Carolina, the potential criminal penalties are based on the Felony Punishment Chart.
+The rows represent the felony class, and the columns are your prior record level, which is based on points calculated by what’s on your criminal record.
+Depending on your past, you may be placed in a prior record level I through VI.

 North Carolina utilizes different maximum penalties for certain sex offenses.
-For Class B1 through E felonies that are subject to sex offender registration, there is a greater maximum penalty than for non-sex crimes.
-For example, if you are charged with a Class B1 felony, and it is your first offense, the minimum penalty of the presumptive range is 192 months’ imprisonment.
-The maximum of the presumptive range is 240 months for other crimes; however, for a sex offense, the maximum is 291 months in prison.
+There are greater maximum penalties for Class B1 through E felonies that are subject to sex offender registration than for non-sex crime felonies.
+For example, if you are charged with a Class B1 felony, and it’s your first offense, then the presumptive range is 192-240 months in prison.
+However, for a reportable sex offense, the maximum is 291 months in prison.

 To learn more about the potential penalties you face, you need to speak with a sex offense attorney right away.
 The North Carolina criminal justice process punishes sex crimes harshly, and the best way to avoid criminal penalties is to put forward a strong defense.

-During your registration period, you may not only face a great deal of stigma, but you must also live with a number of restrictions.
+During your registration period, you may face a great deal of stigma and live with several restrictions.
 You cannot live within 1,000 feet of a school or child care center.
-Your activities that may involve minors are restricted, including your professional opportunities.
+Your activities that may involve minors, including those in your own family are restricted, including your professional opportunities.
 You cannot obtain certain licenses or perform certain duties, such as being a bus driver.
 Your ability to use social networking sites may also be restricted.

 You will be required to register as a sex offender for at least 30 years from the date you initially register.
-However, some offenses require lifetime registration.
-You must also renew your registration over the years.
-If you fail to initially register, provide accurate and complete information, or to renew your registration when required, you can be charged with failure to register, a Class F felony (NCGS 14-208.11).
+However, some offenses require lifetime registration and satellite based monitoring.
+You also must renew your registration over the years.
+If you fail to register, provide accurate and complete information, or renew your registration when required, you can be charged with failure to register, a Class F felony (NCGS 14-208.11).